Please note that Tapas no longer supports Internet Explorer.

 Pointing to a stupid looking bread roll I asked.
 “What about-”

 Sitting on a bench outside the bakery, I bit into my hard-gained bread roll.
 It tasted like bread.
-Feeling the dry taste of wheat, I remembered why I never used my own money on food.
-It was just, disappointing.
-The people of the city passed by me busy with their own thoughts and plans.
-Carriages cackled on the cobbled road as the drivers steered the horses.
+Feeling the dry taste of wheat, I remembered why I never used my own money on ready-made food.
+It was just, always, disappointing.

 The pure white color of snow I had gotten used to seeing the past few months was nowhere to be seen.
 Replacing it was the color brown.
-Brown roads, brown horses and brown three-coppers costing bread.
+Brown roads, brown horses and brown three-coppers-costing bread.
 Something red broke up the monotony as it approached me.

 “Esther?”
 The red hair called out to me.
 “What are you doing here?”

 I observed the boy that had left Barre a week ago.
-Karrie and I thought he was joking at first, but the day after my birthday, he was gone.
+Karrie and I thought he was joking at first, but the day after my birthday, he was really gone.

-He had grown considerably since the first time I saw him.
-In front of that store.
+He had grown considerably since the first time I saw him in front of that store.
 The face had lost some of its boyness, getting a bit sharper and his shoulders looked to be sturdier.
 A few more years and he would definitely look more than decent.

 He crossed his arms and smirked at me.
 “Did you get lost again?”

 I considered throwing the half eaten piece of bread at his stupid face.